IntusFacultas-Hobby/CrowdCountingConsortiumDataVisualization/README.md

 This is intended to consume the protest data found at https://sites.google.com/view/crowdcountingconsortium/view-download-the-data?authuser=0 and filter for US-based BLM/anti-police brutality related protests, then display data visualization graphs and provide basic filtering.

+**Note:** This is not representative of my normal style of coding or attention to detail.
+This was a quick bodge project.

 ## Setup

 It's highly recommended you use `virtualenv`.
 If you aren't familiar with this technology, please refer to the documentation here: